 Distributions to each Unitholder from the Income Account are computed as of the close of business on each Record Date for the following Distribution Date and consist of an amount substantially equal to such Unitholder's pro rata share of the income credited to the Income Account, less expenses.
 Distributions from the Principal Account of the Trust (other than amounts representing failed contracts, as previously discussed) will be computed as of each Record Date, and will be made to the Unitholders of the Trust on or shortly after the Distribution Date, provided that the total cash held for distribution equals at least 0.1% of the Trust's net asset value as determined under the trust agreement.
 Proceeds representing principal received from the disposition of any of the Securities between a Record Date and a Distribution Date which are not used for redemptions of Units will be held in the Principal Account and not distributed until the next Distribution Date.
-Persons who purchase Units between a Record Date and a Distribution the second Date and a Distribution Date and a Distribution Date and a Distribution Date will receive their first distribution on the second Distribution Date after such purchase.
+Persons who purchase Units between a Record Date and a Distribution Date will receive their first distribution on the second Distribution Date after such purchase.